wijnen/pydink/README.md

 Install Python before installing PyGtk, PIL, or NumPy.

 You will also need my python gui module from
+<http://github.com/wijnen/python-gui>, and the xdgbasedir module from
-<http://github.com/wijnen/python-gui>.
-To install it, run
+<https://github.com/wijnen/python-xdgbasedir>.
+To install them, run python
-python setup.py install (from the commandline).
+setup.py install (once for each, from the commandline).
 Windows users may prefer to copy the file gui.py into the pydink directory.
 The problems that this causes (mostly related to upgrading) are no worse than what Windows programs always do.

 You will need to edit scripts during DMod making.
 Don't use a lousy editor like notepad if you want to keep your sanity.
 For beginners, I recommend gedit: